 The strange disappearance of Ranger Paul Fugate from Arizona’s Chiricahua Monument

-Paul Fugate, disappeared January 13, 1980, Chiricahua Monument, Arizona
+Paul Fugate, disappeared January 13, 1980, Chiricahua Monument, Arizona.

-The mysterious disappearance of Paul Fugate is another story about a Park Ranger who vanished whilst working.
-See also the article about Randy Morgenson who worked in the Sequoia & Kings Canyon National Park who left his station on July 21, 1996, and was never seen alive again.
+The mysterious disappearance of Paul Fugate is another story about a Park Ranger who vanished while working.
+See also the article about Randy Morgenson, who worked in Sequoia & Kings Canyon National Park, who left his station on July 21, 1996, and was never seen alive again.
+The disturbing disappearance and death of Ranger Randy Morgenson in Sequoia and Kings Canyon National Parks

 Who was Paul Fugate?

-Paul married Dody on December 11, 1964, and five months later he went to work at Carlsbad Caverns in New Mexico.
-After that the Fugates were stationed in the canyons of Arizona’s Navajo National Monument, home of the Betatakin cliff dwelling.
+Paul married Dody on December 11, 1964, and five months later, he went to work at Carlsbad Caverns in New Mexico.
+After that, the Fugates were stationed in the canyons of Arizona’s Navajo National Monument, home of the Betatakin cliff dwelling.

 When Paul was finally reinstated to the NPS job at the Chiricahua monument in 1976, Dody kept the job she’d found as a scientific photographer in Tucson.
 Paul was also awarded back pay minus any income he had earned from research stipends and student teaching, which meant that the Park Service only had to pay the couple a few thousand dollars as part of the settlement.